kennethchuson/TankGame/README.md

 ## Project Overview

-The first program is the Tank Wars Game, it has 2 players that they can able to fight each other when they fire their bullets.
+The Tank Wars Game, it has 2 players that they can able to fight each other when they fire their bullets.
 Also, there are breakable and unbreakable walls around the tank map game and pick up weapons and tank’s health recovery.
 It has split screen, mini map, and the health and lives for 2 player tanks.